Disk I/O

 virtio_reg_write32(VIRTIO_REG_DEVICE_STATUS, 0);

 // 2.
-Set the ACKNOWLEDGE status bit: the guest OS has noticed the device.
+Set the ACKNOWLEDGE status bit: We found the device.

 virtio_reg_fetch_and_or32(VIRTIO_REG_DEVICE_STATUS, VIRTIO_STATUS_ACK);